mansoormalik/TaskScheduler/README.md

 Each task has a state that can change from created, running, killed, or success.
 Each task also has a host associated with it.
 The state changes based on actions taken by the slave, master, or mongodb node.
 The state can diverge momentarily between nodes but it must eventually become consistent.

 In our system, a master node changes the state of a task from created to running when it is receives a task request from a slave.
 The master node then updates mongodb.
 The master node then responds back to the client with the task name and sleep duration.
 In this scenario, the following failures are possible:
 1. The slave node dies after being assigned a task from the master.
 At this point the state is believed to be in a running state both by the master and mongodb.
-The task will never complete since the slave has died.
-The driver that killed the slave will update mongodb and mark the state as killed.
-At this point, mongodb has the correct state.
-The master polls mongodb every 10 seconds and checks for new or killed tasks.
-It will therefore also have the correct state within 10 seconds.
+The slave has stopped sending heartbeats to the master.
+After 3 missed heartbeats, the master considers the slave to be dead and transitions the state of the task that was assigned to the slave from running to killed.
+At this piont, both the master and mongodb have a consistent and correct state.
 The task will eventually be reassigned to another slave and once the task has completed its state will be transitioned to success.
 2. The master dies after assigning a task to a slave and updating mongodb but before the slave has completed its task.
 In this scenario, the task is shown as running.
 It will not be reassigned.
 When the master comes back on line, the slave will send a AfterMasterFailureRequest with the taskname.
 The master will then update the state in mongodb.
 At this point, the state will be consistent.

 Failure and Recovery
 ----------------------------
-The driver program has a rudimentary test loop which kills a node every 180 secs.
+The driver program has a rudimentary test loop which kills a node every 120 secs.
 The master is selected 1 out of every 4 times.
 A random slave node is selected the other 3 times.
-The driver program restarts a new master or slave node 20 seconds after killing it.
+The driver program restarts a new master or slave node 30 seconds after killing it.

 When a master is killed:
 1. all slaves that had pending tasks continue until the tasks are completed
 2. slaves then go into a retry loop waiting for the master to come back on line
-3. when a master is back on line, it receives AfterMaster failures messages
+3. when a master is back on line, it receives AfterMasterFailure messages
 4. upon receiving these messages, the master updates the state of these tasks to success in mongodb

 When a slave is killed:
+1. the slave will stop sending heartbeat messages to the master
-1. the driver program that killed the slave updates mongodb for this slave and marks all running tasks as killed
+2. after 3 heartbeat messages are missed the master will update mongodb for this slave and mark any running task as killed
-2. the master program scans mongodb every 10 secs for killed tasks and adds it to its queue of tasks that are unassigned
-3. the killed task is eventually assigned to another slave
+3. the master will eventually reassign the killed task to another slave
+4. when the killed task is completed its state will be changed to success

 Logging
 -------